Explanations of items in the income statement

 The so-called “interest cap” enshrined in German tax law limits the deductibility of interest expenses for the assessment of company income taxes.
 Interest expenses that cannot therefore be deducted are carried forward indefinitely to the following fiscal years (interest carryforward).

-In fiscal year 2024, no loss carryforwards were used (prior year: € 0k) for which deferred taxes had been formed in the previous year.
+In the fiscal year 2025, loss carryforwards of € 95,621k were utilized (prior year: € 0k), for which deferred taxes had been recognized in the previous year.

 Deferred taxes resulted from the following items: